-In his 1985 article ‘From Mirror to Window’, James Hillman urged analysts to stop gazing at the mirror’s reflection and instead look through the window at the world outside.
-In response to a growing call for support in working with climate change distress, bewilderment and trauma, we feel it is time for psychotherapy and the related professions to go a step further – to walk through the door and engage more directly with what we find, in settings which may be unfamiliar and with people who find psychotherapeutic norms a novelty.
-With this in mind we are running a series of workshops aimed at developing a practice for applying psychotherapeutic skills outside the confines and safety of the consulting room.
+In his 1985 article ‘From Mirror to Window’ James Hillman urged analysts to stop gazing at the mirror’s reflection and instead look through the window at the world outside.
+In response to a growing call for support in working with difficult feelings such as isolation, climate distress, eco-anxiety and suicidal ideation, the CPA invites psychotherapists and members of the helping professions to leave the security of the therapy setting and engage directly with the cultural malaise.

-- symptoms such as resentment, helplessness, grief and anxiety derive from culture;
+- symptoms such as helplessness, grief and resentment are widespread but denied

-- the articulation, witnessing and validation of such feelings are a primary goal;
+- the articulation, witnessing and validation of such feelings are difficult

 - participants may have little understanding of therapeutic norms.

-- create an open, fertile group space that is still contained and safe-enough for sharing;
+- create an open, fertile space that is still contained and safe-enough for sharing

-- draw on the creative imagination of the group to face the challenges of deep adaptation.
+- draw on the creative imagination of the group to face the challenges of deep adaptation to an unknown future.

 Full payment required to a secure place.